MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/includes/azd-bare-metal.md

 ### Python virtual environment

-This application uses Python Virtual Environments to isolate Python package installations.
+This app uses Python Virtual Environments to isolate Python package installations.
 Make sure you create and activate a virtual environment.

 ::: zone-end